 The eastern and western edges of the Vale do Sao Francisco viticultural area are marked by the towns of Remanso and Petrolina respectively.
 These are more than 100 miles (160km) apart, which gives an indication of this region’s substantial size.

-The valley is named after the Rio do Sao Francisco river which flows through it from west to east.
-At almost 1865 miles (3000km), the river is the longest that runs entirely within the borders of Brazil (the vast Amazon also flows through Colombia, Ecuador and Peru), and the fourth-longest in South America.
-It rises in the Serra da Canastra hills and drops steadily north for approximately 1000 miles (1600km) before arriving at the massive Sobradinho Reservoir, and continuing east towards the Atlantic coast.
+The valley is named after the Sao Francisco River, which flows through it from west to east.
+At almost 1865 miles (3000km), the river is the fourth-longest in South America and flows entirely within the borders of Brazil (the Amazon also flows through Colombia, Ecuador and Peru).
+The Sao Francisco rises in the Serra da Canastra hills and drops steadily north for approximately 1000 miles (1600km) before arriving at the massive Sobradinho reservoir, after which it continues eastwards towards the Atlantic coast.

-At tropical latitudes (Sao Francisco lies halfway between the equator and the Tropic of Capricorn), the stages of the vine life cycle become as blurred as the seasonal changes which govern them.
-Unlike temperate zones, tropical vines need little encouragement to give two or more crops each year.
-In unlikely wine regions such as Ecuador, Guyana, Cuba, Vietnam and Indonesia, pruning methods and other vineyard-management techniques have been adopted to limit vintages to just one or two per year.
+At tropical latitudes (Sao Francisco lies halfway between the Equator and the Tropic of Capricorn), the stages of the vine life cycle become as blurred as the seasonal changes that govern them.
+Unlike temperate zones, tropical vines need little encouragement to give two or more crops a year.
+In unlikely wine regions such as Ecuador, Guyana, Cuba, Vietnam and Indonesia, pruning methods and other vineyard-management techniques have been adopted to limit vintages to just one or two a year.
 The same is true here in eastern Brazil, where vine dormancy is severely limited by the lack of a winter shut-down period.
 The average winter temperature in the valley is a balmy 68F (20C).

-Opinion is divided over whether Vale do Sao Francisco wines will ever compete alongside those from cooler regions – but then again, not long ago few would have predicted that wine could be made here at all.
+Opinion is divided over whether Vale do Sao Francisco wines will ever compete alongside those from cooler regions – but then, not long ago few would have predicted that wine could be made here at all.